Download files and directories using iBridges#

 Again under Windows the text editors usually save files with the .txt extension.
 So please watch out for this.
 Below we provide a code snippet which saves your personal UNLOCK iRODS information in the right place.

-# Set irods environment location and username
+# Set iRODS environment directory and environment file

 irods_env_dir = "~/.irods"